 On the side opposite the road, it bears the date 1540 and the coat of arms of Constable Anne de Montmorency.
 On the other side, the empty escutcheon has never been engraved, as this is not a plot of forest land, but the territory of the commune of Aumont-en-Halatte.

-This bollard was badly leaning and was part of the campaign to straighten the armorial bollards carried out in November 2023, thanks to the financial support of the Senlis Rotary Club, which enabled it to be seen today in its original position.
+This bollard was badly leaning and was part of the campaign to straighten the armorial posts carried out in November 2023, thanks to the Senlis Society of History and Archaeology and the financial support of the Senlis Rotary Club, which enabled it to be seen today in its original position.

 When you reach the corner of the wall, at the crossroads, turn right onto the Route d'Auteuil, heading north-east, and continue as far as the Courcolet crossroads at 380m.